cs-mmeza/R_Portfolio/Project_1_bike-share-dataset/Writeup.md

 How can Cyclistic use digital media to influence casual riders to become members?

-## Devepment
+## Development
 ### 2. Prepare

-Downloaded the files from divvy's dataset: https://divvy-tripdata.s3.amazonaws.com/index.html
+I Downloaded the files from divvy's dataset: https://divvy-tripdata.s3.amazonaws.com/index.html

-I stored the dataset in a local folder separating the CSV original files and the copy I am working on.
+Then stored the dataset in a local folder separating the CSV original files and the copy I am working on.

 `~/CSV
  ~/CSV-Copy/Working-directory